Current lab members

 FORMER LAB MEMBERS

-Grace studied thermal acclimation in the physiology of lizard embryos for her Master’s research.
-She is interested in global change biology and conservation biology.
+Grace studied thermal acclimation in the physiology of lizard embryos for her MS research.
+She is currently an Assistant Museum Curator at the Tulane University Biodiversity Research Institute.

-For her Master’s degree, Erin studied how temperature influences body color change in green and brown anole lizards.
-She is broadly interested in color change, phenotypic plasticity, community ecology, and species interactions.
+For her MS, Erin studied how temperature influences body color change in green and brown anole lizards.
+She currently works at the Audubon Nature Institute.

-Sean’s Masters research focused on the ecological significance of differences in heat hardening capacity (a form of rapid physiological plasticity) between Anolis species.
-He is interested in animal conservation.
+Sean’s MS research focused on the ecological significance of differences in heat hardening between Anolis lizard species.
+He is currently an Aquatic Wildlife Specialist with the Arizona Game and Fish Department.

 Lughán did research on plasticity in thermal preferences and temperature-dependent activity in the lizards Anolis carolinensis and A. sagrei for their Masters degree.
-They are generally interested in what makes invasive species successful and how species deal with rapid climate change.
+They are currently a Steward at Barataria National Park.

 Akhila Gopal, Laboratory technician